The development of the very first CMM Coordinate Measuring Machine.

 This allows entire 3D-probing.New Probing Systems.
 There are newer models that have probes that drag along the surface of the part taking points at specified intervals, known as CORE.
 This method of CMM coordinate measuring machine inspection is often more accurate than the conventional touch-probe method and most times faster as well.
 The next generation of scanning, known as non-contact scanning includes high speed laser single point triangulation, laser line scanning, and white light scanning, is advancing very quickly.

-To learn more about Wenzel America’s CMM coordinate measuring machines including advanced Computed Tomography, non-contact and 3D scanning as well as the most advanced Renishaw REVO systems built on the rock-solid Wenzel CMMs visit our website or give us a call.
+To learn more about WENZEL America’s CMM coordinate measuring machines including advanced Computed Tomography, non-contact and 3D scanning as well as the most advanced Renishaw REVO systems built on the rock-solid WENZEL CMMs visit our website or give us a call.
 Our goal is to solve every measurement problem you have.
 Put us to the test.
-(Updated 31JUL17)
+(Updated 30 April 2021)